CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

 ## Functions
 A core principle of programming is that you should not repeat yourself.
-Functions allow us to define a sequence of operations which we can then call instead of copy-pasting copy multiple times.
+Functions allow us to define a sequence of operations which we can then call instead of copy-pasting multiple times.
 Essentially, functions are just a set of actions we group together and give some name.
 A functions takes the following general form:

 ```py
 def function_name(argument_1, argument_2, argument_n):